The Best Vegetarian Costco Finds in 2021

 Natural Peanut Butter

 That’s why I love to buy my peanut butter from Costco!
-This brand is super creamy and only contains one ingredient: peanuts.
-Just like it should be.
+Their Kirkland signature brand is super creamy and only contains one ingredient: peanuts, just like it should be.

 Besides eating a spoonful of peanut butter, consider making one of these recipes: